 To enable the DNR process this bit has to be set to 1.
-If this bit is set to other DNR processing is bypassed.
-For further information on DNR controls see DNR Mode Control section.
+If this bit is set to 0, the DNR processing is bypassed.
+For further information on DNR controls see the DNR Bit Description section.

 Gamma Enable Control (MR86)